vycke/feo-css/site/index.md

   <p>The name Feo means "front-end optimized".
 It also happens to mean "ugly" in Spanish.
 Happy coincidence, don't you think?</p>
 </details>

 _NOTE: everything on this site, is purely based on the library.
-Ok, almost [everything](https://github.com/vyckes/feo-css/blob/main/public/demo.css)._
+Ok, almost [everything](https://github.com/vyckes/feo-css/blob/main/public/demo.css)_ (less than 100 lines of CSS required).

 ## Why?